cleanlab/cleanlab-studio/README.md

 * For `Id column: `, enter the name of the column in your dataset that contains the unique identifier for each row.

 Make sure to inspect the schema.
-If any [data/feature types](#data-types-and-feature-types) are not guessed correctly, you can edit the schema manually.
+If any [data/feature types](#data-types-and-feature-types) are not inferred correctly, you can edit the schema manually.

 You can validate a schema with `cleanlab dataset schema validate`.
 You can also validate a schema with respect to a dataset by specifying the `-d [dataset filepath]` option.